This is a running stream of COVID-19 updates. It was last updated on Nov. 8, 2021 at 8:30am.

-“The way out of this is vaccination.
+What they’re saying: “The way out of this is vaccination.
 We were able to conquer smallpox and polio through vaccination.
-We have that opportunity now,” said Dr. Todd Davis, chief physician executive for CaroMont Health.
+We have that opportunity now,” Dr. Todd Davis, chief physician executive for CaroMont Health, told reporters recently.
 “Do it for the people you care about and love.”

 Even those who’ve been infected with COVID-19 previously should still get a vaccine, says Dr. David Priest, chief safety, quality and epidemiology officer at Novant Health, said recently.

-That’s because a range of factors play into how strong the person’s immune response is — including age, other underlying health issues, medications and the amount of virus they were infected with before, Priest told reporters Tuesday.
+That’s because a range of factors play into how strong the person’s immune response is — including age, other underlying health issues, medications and the amount of virus they were infected with before, Priest told reporters this fall.